 India: Religious context Number of adherents %

-Christians 68,863,000 4.9
+Christians 69,494,000 4.9

-Muslim 203,971,000 14.6
+Muslim 207,015,000 14.7

-Hindu 1,010,526,000 72.3
+Hindu 1,013,290,000 72.0

-Buddhist 10,699,000 0.8
+Buddhist 10,456,000 0.7

-Ethno-religionist 50,030,000 3.6
+Ethno-religionist 53,054,000 3.8

-Jewish 4,400 0.0
+Jewish 4,500 0.0

-Bahai 2,199,000 0.2
+Bahai 2,226,000 0.2

-Atheist 2,311,000 0.2
+Atheist 2,308,000 0.2

-Agnostic 16,796,000 1.2
+Agnostic 17,004,000 1.2

-Other 32,025,000 2.3
+Other 31,779,100 2.3

 OTHER includes Chinese folk, New religionist, Sikh, Spiritist, Taoist, Confucianist, Jain, Shintoist, Zoroastrian.

-Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2021)
+Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2022)

-According to the World Christian Database estimates (April 2021), 1,010 million citizens are Hindus (72.3% of the population), 204 million are Muslims (14.6% of the population), 68.9 million are Christians (4.9% of the population), 50 million are Ethno-religionists (3.6% of the population), 25.8 million are Sikhs (1.8% of the population) and 10.7 million citizens are Buddhists (0.8% of the population).
+According to the World Christian Database estimates (April 2022), 1,013 million citizens are Hindus (72.0% of the population), 207 million are Muslims (14.7% of the population), 69.5 million are Christians (4.9% of the population), 53 million are Ethno-religionists (3.8% of the population), 25.3 million are Sikhs (1.8% of the population) and 10.5 million citizens are Buddhists (0.7% of the population).

-Hinduism has dominated India for centuries (it started to develop between 500 and 300 BC).
+Hinduism has dominated India for centuries; it started to develop between 500 and 300 BC.
 The second biggest religion in India is Islam.
-14.6% may seem an unimportant minority until you realize that India is the country with the third largest Muslim population on earth - only Indonesia and Pakistan have a greater number of Muslim citizens.
+14.7% may seem to be a fairly insignificant minority before realizing that India is the country with the third largest Muslim population on earth - only Indonesia and Pakistan have a greater number of Muslim citizens.

 Christianity is the third largest religion in India.
 The group of Christians in India growing fastest are the non-traditional Christian communities (including converts to Christianity).
 Bureaucracy and corruption are well-known factors all over India: If Christians try to build a new church, or renovate an existing one, they will encounter much red-tape and opposition.
 The only way to bypass the obstacle of bureaucracy is by paying bribes.
-Many staff in lower administration posts have low incomes and seek extra income from corruption to survive.
+Many staff in lower administrative posts have low incomes and seek extra income from corruption to survive.
 Christians in India are constantly encountering these obstacles in almost every aspect of their lives.

 The fourth largest religious group are adherents of so-called Ethno-religionism.
 These are the traditional tribal religions, which predate the arrival of Hinduism and Buddhism in the country.

 Sikhs (mainly living in the state of Punjab in India's northwest), are the next largest group.

-Buddhism only makes up 0.8% of the country's population.
-Buddhism originated in Ancient India sometime between the 6th and 4th centuries BC, from where it spread through much of Asia.
+Buddhism only makes up 0.7% of the country's population.
+Buddhism originated in ancient India sometime between the 6th and 4th centuries BC, from where it spread through much of Asia.